tarassov12346/Tetris-New/README.md

  - each test method is logged for debugging pls find the unit tests log in \target\logs\quality-automation.log

 ************************************************************************************************************************
-Pls find 8 api tests which make sure that each defined client request receives successful response from the server:
+Pls find 8 api tests which make sure that each defined client request receives successful response from the server and 4 more api tests checking response bodies to client requests

  - run tomcat9TetrisServerLaunch
  - run the following maven command to start api tests: